Dlang-UPB/D-Summer-School/advanced-metaprogramming/README.md

 }
 ```
 Paste the unittest into your code and run it.
-It wil probabily fail to compile.
+It wil probably fail to compile.

-### `__traits`
+### Compile Time Reflection

-To make the above `unittest` work, you first need to output the name of the structure.
-Then, you need to iterate through all members of the structure. and print their names.

 When logging numeric types, you used the [template traits](https://dlang.org/phobos/std_traits.html).
 These traits are implemented in D's standard library.

-In our case, library traits don't help.
+In other cases however, library traits don't help.
-There is no library template that can give us, for example, the name of a structure passed as template.
+There is no library template that can give us, for example, the name of a structure passed as a template or that gives us all the methods defined inside a class.
 For such cases, we need something called **compile time reflection**.
 It allows programs to obtain information that is available at compile time.
 In our case, this information is the type with which the `log` function is instantiated and the members of that structure.
 Compile time reflection uses the [`__traits`](https://dlang.org/spec/traits.html) keyword.

+#### Demo

 Let's get more familiar with `__traits`.
 Take a look at the code in `demo/compile-time-reflection/compile_time_reflection.d`.